 9. Star Wars Legends: Legacy of the Force

 Adapted from the Star Wars novel “Invincible” by Troy Denning, Star Wars Legends: Legacy of the Force takes you into the last moments of the final conflict between the children of Han Solo and Leia Organa Solo.
 Again, this has good action and great special effects.

 10. Dark Legacy

 Dark Legacy, an awesome new Star Wars short by Anthony Pietromonaco, is proof that fan films no longer have to be cringe-worthy adaptations.
 The force is really strong with this one and it makes full use of CGI and special effects to deliver an exciting 11-minute video worth your time.

 Hoshino is a short fan film by director Stephen Vitale that tells the tale of a blind Jedi, named Master Ko Hoshino, that is on a journey to becoming one with the force.

 Star Wars fan films are a dime a dozen.
 But this one is actually really good one.
 It’s a great character study that’s beautifully shot and also features some pretty cool scenes and visuals.
 The story itself is concise and pulls from a lot of themes present in the Star Wars movies, especially The Force Awakens.

 12. Rebel Scum

 Rebel Scum pays homage to the original trilogy and even attempts to create the visual effects without CGI.
-It was shot on location in -30°C (-22°F) at Columbia Icefield in Alberta Canada.
+It was shot on location at -30°C (-22°F) at Columbia Icefield in Alberta, Canada.
 As far as Star Wars fan films go, this one is really well-shot.